History of China (1949–1976): 1953–1957

 By 1956, Mao was becoming bored with the day-to-day running of the state and also worried about growing red tape and bureaucracy.
-The 8th Party Congress that year declared that socialism had more-or-less been established and so the next few years would be devoted to rest and consolidation.
+The 8th CCP Congress that year declared that socialism had more-or-less been established and so the next few years would be devoted to rest and consolidation.

 In February 1957, Mao gave one of his most famous addresses in which he said, "Let a hundred flowers bloom, let a hundred schools of thought contend."
-The Hundred Flowers Campaign was promoted by the CCP as a way of furthering socialist ideology through open debate, but many took it as an invitation to express open disdain for the Communist Party.
+The Hundred Flowers Campaign was promoted by the CCP as a way of furthering socialist ideology through open debate, but many took it as an invitation to express open disdain for the CCP.
 Many began to voice their opposition to the Party-State's rule.
 Thoroughly shocked, Mao put an end to this and then launched the Anti-Rightist Campaign.
 Scores of intellectuals and common workers were purged, jailed, or disappeared.
 Many were not "rehabilitated" until the 1970s.

+First five-year plan

+Having restored a viable economic base, the leadership under Chairman Mao Zedong, Premier Zhou Enlai, and other revolutionary veterans sought to implement what they termed a socialist transformation of China.
+The First Five-Year Plan was deeply influenced by Soviet methodologies and assistance from Soviet planners.

+At the heart of the plan were the "156 key projects" assisted by the Soviet Union, which provided both technical designs and equipment.
+To implement these projects, the Soviet Union sent more than 3,000 technical experts to provide direct guidance on everything from geological surveys and design to machinery installation and plant operation.
+During implementation, fierce debates arose within the Chinese leadership regarding the speed of development.
+Mao Zedong advocated criticizing right-deviationist conservatism, pushing for high speed with the slogan "More, faster, better, cheaper" (duo, kuai, hao, sheng), while economic leaders such as Zhou Enlai, Chen Yun, and Li Xiannian, recognizing serious imbalances (material shortages, financial tension), proposed the policy of "Opposing Rash Advance" (fan maojin) to maintain stability through comprehensive balance.